 - Make sure the wireless function is enabled if you're using a laptop with built-in wireless adapter.
 You can refer to the relevant document or contact the laptop manufacturer. - 2.
 Make sure the wireless adapter driver is installed successfully and the wireless adapter is enabled.
 You can refer to the relevant document or contact the wireless adapter manufacturer. - If you can find other wireless network except your own, follow the steps below: - 1.
 Check the Wi-Fi LED indicator on your wireless router/modem; - 2.
-Make sure your computer/device is still in range of your router/modem.
-Move closer if you are currently too far away. - 3.
-Go to Basic > Wireless page, and check the wireless settings, double-check your Wireless Name (SSID) is not hidden. - 4.
-Connect to wireless network.

-- If you can find your wireless network but fail to connect, follow the steps below: - 1.
-Authentication problem: Network Security Key Mismatch. - Sometimes you will be asked to type in a PIN number when you connect to the wireless network for the first time.
+Make sure your computer/device is still in the range of your router/modem, move closer if it is currently too far away; - 3.
+Go to Basic > Wireless_page, and check the wireless settings, double check your Wireless Name and the SSID is not hidden. - 4.
+Connect to wireless network. - If you can find your wireless network but fail to connect, follow the steps below: - 1.
+Authenticating problem, password mismatch. - Sometimes it will ask you to type in a PIN number when you connect to the wireless network for the first time.
 This PIN number is different from the Wireless Password/Network Security Key, usually you can only find it on the label of your modem router.